namin/metaprogramming/assignments/ex2/README.md

 (For implementing _if in the compiler, you can use the virtualized `if` that operates on `Rep` types.
-However, be sure your conditional and branches evaluate to `Rep` types, not other types.)
+However, be sure your conditional and branches evaluate to `Rep` types, not other types.
+Note that the virtualized `if` statements only work in instance methods, and not in lambdas)

 ## Your task